Azure/azureml-cheatsheets/website/docs/cheatsheets/python/v1/debugging.md

 1. Get **public ip** and **port number** for your compute.

-  Visit [ml.azure.com](https://ml.azureml.com) > select "Compute" tab > Locate the desired compute instance / target.
+  Visit [ml.azure.com](https://ml.azure.com/) > select "Compute" tab > Locate the desired compute instance / target.

-  The compute needs to be running in order to connect.
-In the case of compute instance this just requires turning it on.
-For compute targets there should be something running on the cluster.
-In this case you can sect the "Nodes" tab of the cluster to get IP / port information.
+  **Note.** The compute needs to be running in order to connect.
+    - In the case of compute instance this just requires turning it on.
+    - For compute targets there should be something running on the cluster.
+In this case you can select the "Nodes" tab of the cluster ([ml.azure.com](https://ml.azure.com/) > Compute > _your compute target_ > Nodes) to get Public IP & port number for each node.

 2. Open your favorite shell and run: